SAP/openui5-docs/docs/Step_2_Technical_Information_Dialog_63c97ef.md

     > For performance reasons, you should deactivate this feature again when you're done.

-You can also select debug mode only for specific packages:

 1. Next to the *Use Debug Sources* checkbox, choose *Select specific modules* to open the selection dialog box.

 2. Select one or more modules in the module tree and notice that the value of the input field changes accordingly.